On this page

-The Government Sector Employment Act 2013 establishes a new legal requirement for all people employed in the government sector - to act ethically and in the public interest.
-Details of the four government sector core values and 18 principles that guide their implementation can be found in Part 2 of the Act: Ethical framework for the government sector.
+The Government Sector Employment Act 2013 establishes a legal requirement for all people employed in the government sector to act ethically and in the public interest.
+Details of the 4 government sector core values and 18 principles that guide their implementation can be found in Part 2 of the Act: Ethical framework for the government sector.

 The Ethical Framework is listed below.
 In addition, Sections 25 and 30 of the Act make Department Secretaries and heads of agencies responsible for the ethical conduct and management of their agencies.

-The Public Service Commission has produced Behaving Ethically: A guide for NSW government sector employees to assist employees to better understand the obligation to act ethically.
-Read Behaving Ethically here.
+The Behaving Ethically guide assists employees to better understand the obligation to act ethically.

 Government Sector Employment Act 2013